Muterra/doc-golix/spec.md

 + Preferred stored file extension: no extension
 + Secondary stored file extension: .mpnk

+MPNKs must be stored until, and only until, they are cleared by a debinding from their recipient.

 Pipe non-acknowledgements (NAKs) should only be used during pipe negotiation.
 They most commonly indicate a rejection of the pipe request, but may also indicate an error in opening the pipe (wrong key, etc).
 They must only be used to indicate problems incurred during pipe management, not, for example, malformed messages within the pipe itself.